Akins vs Crockett High School: TEA Scores and South Austin Value

 • You value a traditional high school experience with strong extracurriculars and a tight community feel

 I will say this.
 Both schools deserve more credit than they get.
-The 7 of 7 distinctions at both campuses is something that plenty of “name brand” schools in Austin cannot claim.
+Akins earning 6 of 7 distinctions is something that plenty of “name brand” schools in Austin cannot match outright, and Crockett continues to serve its community at a level that the C overall rating alone does not fully capture.
 South Austin buyers who do their homework on the actual data, not just the letter grade, tend to feel a lot better about these options than they expected to.

 Frequently Asked Questions